- LDA-NOC clear

 | Public transport | Auto + private vehicle | Bus + Metro feeder + auto |

-That gap will not close overnight.
-Even with Wellness City, IT City and ORR all delivering, the Sultanpur Road frontier needs three to four years of population growth before the dense retail layer arrives.
+That gap won't close overnight.
+Even with Wellness City, IT City and ORR all delivering, the Sultanpur Road frontier needs three to four years of population growth before the dense retail layer actually arrives.
 If you have small kids who need to switch schools tomorrow, Shaheed Path is the simpler answer.
-If you can wait — or if you are buying as nivesh and not for immediate move-in — Sultanpur Road is the more rewarding bet.
+Don't buy frontier just to feel clever about pricing and then drag your family through a daily 26-km school run for the next three years.
+We've watched that play out.
+It strains marriages.

 Who should pick which

 Use this filter as a rough guide.
-Most buyers will fit cleanly into one bucket; the rest can pick based on weighted preference.
+Most buyers will fit cleanly into one bucket.

 Pick Shaheed Path if you:

-- Want to build a house and move in within 12–18 months.
+- Want to build a house and move in within 12 to 18 months.

-- Have school-age children who need premium schools today.
+- Have school-age kids who need premium schools today.

 - Need rental income from a built unit starting year 2.